twowaits/SDE-Interview-Questions/SAP Labs/README.md

 - Given an array of strings dates[], the task is to sort these dates in ascending order.Each date is of the form dd/mm/yyyy.
 - Sort an array of 0s, 1s and 2s
 - Check if a number is Bleak
+- Construct BST from Postorder
+- Given a string, remove spaces from it. <br>
+    Input:
+    S = "geeks  for geeks"
+    Output: geeksforgeeks
+    Explanation: All the spaces have been
+    removed.
 -
 - Print pair of numbers from given array having minimum absolute value.
 <br>